 Combine the figs and the onion mixture.
 Stir well then add the sugar.

 Add the vinegar and all the spices to the pot.
 Continue to cook the fig jam for 30 minutes over a low heat, stirring constantly.

 Place the jam into sterilised jars and then refrigerate.

 I’ve made a double batch of jam because I am going to bottle some and give it as gifts in a homemade hamper.
-I also need to have leftovers so I can try the smoked ham wrapped in pastry.
+I also need to have leftovers to I can try the smoked ham wrapped in pastry.
 I have been drooling over the thought of this dish since Romane described it to me.

-So tell me readers, do you have dishes that you make each year to give as gifts.
+Tell me readers, do you have dishes that you make each year to give as gifts.
 This year I’ve made a hamper which includes this savoury fig chutney plus these other treats from my site.

 I make the rum balls every year.
 To gift wrap them, use clear cellophane bags which are big enough to hold three.
 I usually wrap cardboard in aluminium foil and use this as a base to put my rum balls on first.
 Then it’s easy to put them into the cellophane bag and add a ribbon.

-I’ve just finished baking the shortbread cookies which will allow me to make two of these Shortbread Christmas Tree’s this year.
+I’ve just finished baking the shortbread cookies which will allow me to make two of these Shortbread Christmas Trees this year.
 For something a little different I added smarties to the tips of the trees to decorate them.

 The inclusion of my Salted Carmel Fudge in the Christmas cooking was at the request of my hubby.
-His dad loves this caramel so I made a tray and wrapped it ready to bring along at Christmas time.
+His dad loves this caramel, so I made a tray and wrapped it ready to bring along at Christmas time.